Falanet/Falanet-Terminal-Email-Client/README.md

 ### markdown_html_compose

-Default value for each new email, whether falanet shall enable markdown HTML compose.
-I.e. whether falanet shall generate a text/html message part based on processing the composed message as Markdown, when sending sending emails from falanet.
+Default value for each new email, whether falaclient shall enable markdown HTML compose.
+I.e. whether falaclient shall generate a text/html message part based on processing the composed message as Markdown, when sending sending emails from falaclient.
 This can be overridden on a per-email basis by pressing CTRL-N when editing an email (default disabled).

 ### new_msg_bell